zh2395/A-Kernel-Measure-of-Dissimilarity-between-M-Distributions/README.md

 See https://arxiv.org/abs/2210.00634 for more details on the experiments and data sets.

 Most codes can be run on a local laptop (MacBook Pro with 2.4 GHz Intel Core i5, 16GB memory).
 For some of the codes below, we use saved intermediate results (whose computations may take several days on a server) to expedite the reproduction procedure.
-One can also uncomment the related codes in the `.R` file to reproduce all the intermediate results.
+One can also uncomment the corresponding codes in the `.R` file to reproduce all the intermediate results.

-## The Power Curves
+## The Power curves

 `Power_curves.R` reproduces the power curves (Figure 2 in the main text) of different methods.